johnbillion/args/readme.md

 ### Argument Arguments

-Some individual arguments are themselves an array with complex values.
+Some individual arguments are themselves an array with a specific shape.
 Argument definitions are provided for the following, but they are currently only enforced via PHPStan, not at runtime.

 * `\Args\WP_Tax_Query_Clause` for a single clause within the `WP_Tax_Query` class constructor array
+  - Used by the `tax_query` argument of `WP_Query`

 ## Type Checking